build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 Myth Burst 2: If you close the account, you are good

-### How do you identify resources left behind in your account?
+### 5.1 How do you identify resources left behind in your account?

 You can use AWS Resource Explorer to identify resources in your AWS account.
 Check out detailed blog post on how to clean up resources in the blog [Tidying up your bedroom](/tutorials/tidy-your-bedroom-identify-unused-resources).

 ![AWS Resource Explorer](images/aws-resource-explorer.png)

+## Bonus Tip - Need Help?

+If you need more help, UPDATE

+(support, stackoverflow, re:post)

+If you wish to report a suspicious email claiming to be from Amazon that you believe is a forgery, you may submit a report.
+You may also forward phishing emails and other suspected forgeries directly to stop-spoofing@amazon.com.
+To seek [more information on suspicious emails](https://aws.amazon.com/contact-us/)

 ## Conclusion